platformsh/platformsh-docs/using/user-administration.md

 > **Important!**
 > An environment contributor can push code to the environment but that user
-> role does not have SSH access to the environment.** only environment
+> role does not have SSH access to the environment.** by default only
-> Administrators have SSH access**.
+> environment Administrators have SSH access**.
+You can change the default
+> in `.platform.app.yaml` by example by specifying `ssh: contributor`

 > **note**
-> The project owner - the person licensed to use Platform.sh - doesn't have special powers.
+> The project owner - the person licensed to use Platform.sh - doesn't have
+> special powers.
 A project owner usually has a project administrator role.

 ------------------------------------------------------------------------